nexpy/nexpy/doc/source/pythongui.rst

     .. seealso:: `Importing NeXus Data`_

 **Export**
-    Exports one-dimensional data to a multi-column ASCII file.
+    Exports data to a NeXus file or, for one-dimensional data, to a multi-column ASCII file.

 **Lock File**
     Changes the file access mode to read-only.
 This will prevent further changes